 3-5.
-Installation- or community-level out-processing
+Installation-level or community-level out-processing

 a.
 Process control station.
-PROC CS will revalidate the Soldier's eligibility for reassignment (for example, medical readiness code, profile, PHA, PDHA, PDHRA, and dental) prior to publishing orders.
+PROC CS will revalidate the Soldier's eligibility for reassignment (for example, medical readiness classification, profile, PDHA (post deployment health assessment), PHA, PPHA, PDHRA, and dental) prior to publishing orders.
 If Soldier is not eligible for reassignment, PROC CS will notify the Soldier's commander as required to assist the Soldier in correcting deficiencies.
 If the Soldier remains ineligible, PROC CS will notify HRC to determine disposition.
 The "Reassignment" section validates Soldier's eligibility for assignment and publishes the orders; the PROC CS will revalidate.
-If the Soldier is not eligible for reassignment (for example, medical readiness code, profile, PHA, SRP, PDHA, PDHRA, and dental), the PROC CS will notify the unit commander and the "Reassignment" section, which will notify HRC and request disposition.
+If the Soldier is not eligible for reassignment (for example, medical readiness classification, profile, Periodic Health Assessment, SRP, PDHA, PDHP, and dental), the PROC CS will notify the unit commander and the "Reassignment" section, which will notify HRC and request disposition.
 HRC may revoke the assignment instructions and issue new assignment instructions if the Soldier is eligible for an alternate assignment.
 For Soldiers assigned overseas who remain ineligible for reassignment and are affected by their date eligible to return from overseas, the overseas commanders should request submission of an Involuntary Foreign Service Tour Extension in accordance with AR 614-30, if applicable.
+The PDHA and Post Deployment Reassessment forms are completed online at https://rc.mods.army.mil.
+You will receive instructions and gain access to the appropriate system at the time of assessment.